SvenskaSpel/locust-swarm/README.md

 ## Example run

 This assumes you have env vars like LOADGEN_LIST etc set.
-Just try running it and you'll get feedback on what is missing.
+Just try running swarm and you'll get feedback on what is missing.

 ```
 ~/git/locust-swarm > swarm -t 10 -c 10  --loadgens 1 --processes-per-loadgen 2 -f examples/locustfile.py -H https://example.com